jxsvoboda/sycek/README.md

 work is in progress on compiling C for Sinclair ZX Spectrum (Zilog Z80 processor).

-NOTE: This is in early stages of development and does not do much!
+NOTE: This is a work in progress.
+Only a small subset of C is implemented.

 Downloading
 -----------